paradigmxyz/mesc/docs/src/what_is_mesc.md

 # What is MESC?

-MESC is a standardized approach for configuring RPC endpoints.
+MESC (Multiple Endpoint Shared Configuration) is a standardized approach for configuring RPC endpoints.
 Using MESC, a user creates a single RPC config that is shared by all RPC tools on their system.

 ## Design Goals